-As of June 30, 2012, we had debt investments in eleven private placement investments and six LMM investments with an aggregate fair value of \$16.3 million, with a total cost basis of \$16.2 million, and a weighted average annual effective yield of approximately 10%.
-Approximately 96% of our total portfolio investments (at cost) were secured by first priority liens.
-The weighted average annual yields were calculated using the effective interest rates for all debt investments at June 30, 2012, including accretion of original issue discount.
+As of September 30, 2012, we had debt investments in thirteen private placement investments and six LMM investments with an aggregate fair value of \$16.6 million, a cost basis of \$16.4 million, and a weighted average effective annual yield of approximately 10.4%.
+The weighted average annual yield was calculated using the effective interest rates for all debt investments at September 30, 2012, including accretion of original issue discount and premium to par value.
+Approximately 86% of our total portfolio investments (at cost) were secured by first priority liens with the remainder secured by second priority liens.